nervosnetwork/ckb/rpc/README.md

     Miners must use it as the cellbase transaction without changes in the assembled block.

 *   `work_id`: [`Uint64`](#type-uint64) - Work ID.
-Miner must submit the assembled and resolved new block using the same work ID.
+The miner must submit the new assembled and resolved block using the same work ID.

 *   `dao`: [`Byte32`](#type-byte32) - Reference DAO field.

     This field is only valid when miners use all and only use the provided transactions in the template.
-There are two fields that must be updated when miners want to select transactions:
+Two fields must be updated when miners want to select transactions:

     *   `S_i`, bytes 16 to 23